 DISCLOSURE OF PRIVACY POLICY.
 The Credit Union will disclose its privacy policy as required by law, in a form that the members can keep.
 This disclosure will be in the form of an initial disclosure and will also be provided to members annually if changes are made to the disclosure or if the Credit Union provides an opt-out option.
 The Credit Union will provide the required notices in conformance with the model privacy notice contained in the regulation.

 Initial Privacy Notice.
 The Credit Union will deliver a notice describing the Credit Union’s privacy policy to each new member/consumer who establishes a relationship with the Credit Union.
-This initial privacy notice will be provided at or before an establishment of a member relationship (i.e., before the member/consumer signs the account card or other applicable document).
-A new privacy notice need not be given for each subsequent account opening, if the privacy notice provided for the one-time mailing to existing members or the policy at new account opening has not changed from the previously provided privacy notice.
+This initial privacy notice will be provided at or before the establishment of a member relationship (i.e., before the member/consumer signs the account card or other applicable document).
+A new privacy notice need not be given for each subsequent account opening if the privacy notice provided for the one-time mailing to existing members or the policy at new account opening has not changed from the previously provided privacy notice.

 Joint Relationships.
 When two or more consumers jointly obtain a financial product or service, other than a loan, from the Credit Union, the Credit Union may provide one initial notice to the consumers jointly.